Armenia's Pashinyan denies criticising Russian peacekeepers | Law-Order

 - Armenia

-Armenian Prime Minister Nikol Pashinyan said on Tuesday that his government was not criticizing Russian peacekeepers deployed around the breakaway enclave of Nagorno-Karabakh, but was concerned over their activities, Russian news agencies reported.
+Armenian Prime Minister Nikol Pashinyan said on Tuesday that his government was not criticising Russian peacekeepers deployed around the breakway enclave of Nagorno-Karabakh, but was concerned over their activities, Russian news agencies reported.
+"We do not criticize Russian peacekeepers, but we do express concern about their activities, and this concern has long-standing roots", state-owned news agency TASS quoted Pashinyan as saying.

-Last month, Armenian news site Hetq quoted Pashinyan as criticizing the Russian peacekeeping force after Azeri civilians identifying themselves as environmental activists blockaded the only road linking Armenia to the mainly ethnic Armenian enclave.
+Last month Azeri civilians identifying themselves as environmental activists blockaded the only road linking Armenia to the mainly ethnic Armenian enclave of Nagorno-Karabakh, which is internationally recognised as part of Azerbaijan.
+Russia and Armenia are allied via a mutual defence pact, but have been increasingly at loggerheads in recent weeks, as Russian peacekeepers have failed to reopen the road, which is known as the Lachin corridor.

+Both Armenian and Nagorno-Karabakh officials have warned of a humanitarian crisis in the blockaded region.
+In December, Armenian news site Hetq quoted Pashinyan as saying that Moscow should make way for an international peacekeeping mission if it is unable to reopen the road.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)